GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 - [x] Modify `make/mt-config/mt-presets.mk` by adding the following details for your new platform:

-   - Define the Cloud IoT Edge Embedded C client feature and target configurations:
+   - Define the Cloud IoT Device SDK feature and target configurations:

            CONFIG_NP4000_MIN = memory_fs-tls_bsp
            TARGET_NP4000_REL = -static-release